Arizona: Owls and Warblers

 Tour Notes

-**There will be shared bathrooms for 3 nights at our lodging in Portal
+**There MAY be shared bathrooms for 3 nights at our lodging in Portal depending on what space is available in the area.

 Maximum group size seven with one leader.